mantidproject/mantid/docs/source/release/v6.8.0/diffraction.rst

 - Add parameter ``MinIntensOverSigma`` in :ref:`SaveReflections <algm-SaveReflections>` to filter peaks to export by Intensity/Sigma
 - Support saving :ref:`LeanElasticPeaksWorkspace <LeanElasticPeaksWorkspace>` with GSAS format in :ref:`SaveReflections <algm-SaveReflections>` (calls :ref:`SaveHKLCW <algm-SaveHKLCW>`)
 - New parameter in :ref:`SaveIsawUB <algm-SaveIsawUB>` to rotate the UB by the goniometer matrix.
-- New algorithm to load gaussian cube files for volumetric data into a 3D :ref:`MDHistoWorkspace <MDHistoWorkspace>`
+- New algorithm :ref:`LoadGaussCube <algm-LoadGaussCube>` to load gaussian cube files for volumetric data into a 3D :ref:`MDHistoWorkspace <MDHistoWorkspace>`
 - :ref:`LoadWANDSCD <algm-LoadWANDSCD>` with grouping option has been sped up
 - Constant wavelength HFIR DEMAND instrument has been added to DGSPlanner
 - New algorithm :ref:`FindSXPeaksConvolve <algm-FindSXPeaksConvolve>` to find single-crystal Bragg peaks in instruments with :ref:`RectangularDetectors <RectangularDetector>` (such as SXD).